 You get back in the car, make a few more stops like that, and then reach your desired destination.

-You see, as long as God is at the wheel of your life, He promises to give you the desires of your heart (Psalm 37:4), and in the process, you will learn His desires as well, allowing Him to use you to go wherever He takes you while fulfilling your dreams as well.
+You see, as long as God is at the wheel of your life, He promises to give you what you want—the desires of your heart (Psalm 37:4), and in the process, you will learn His desires as well, allowing Him to use you to go wherever He takes you while fulfilling your dreams, as well.